hpr313/StockAnalyze/README.md

      Models.py: All methods
 ----
 ## User Guide
 STEP 1.
-Download the csv.file from following link and save in the same directory of this project.
+Download the csv.file from this [link](https://xgf.nu/MdWvm) and save in the same directory of this project.

 STEP 2.
 Input the following command in cmd or anaconda prompt to run this program: